IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

     - WinNT://CONTOSO/Administrator for a domain account on a domain-joined server
     - WinNT://CONTOSO/SERVER123/Administrator for a local account on a domain-joined server
     - WinNT://WORKGROUP/SERVER123/Administrator for a local account on a workgroup server (not joined to an AD domain)
-- Feature - Add parameter to support reporting ACL Owners.
-    - Currently we search folders for non-inherited access rules,
-    - To those access rules, we manually add a simulated FullControl access rule for the Owner to show their effective access
-    - This misses folders with only inherited access rules but a different owner
-    - Solving this will have a significant performance impact
-    - Every ACL of every subfolder will have to be retrieved (even if inheritance is enabled and permissions are identical)
-    - This is why it will be an optional parameter.
-- Bug - Doesn't work for AD users' default group/primary group (which is typically Domain Users).
+- Bug - Doesn't work for LDAP users' default group/primary group (which is typically Domain Users).
-    - The user's default group is not listed in their memberOf attribute so I need to fix the LDAP search filter to include the primary group attribute.
+    - The user's default group is not listed in their memberOf attribute
+    - Need to fix the LDAP search filter to include the primary group attribute.
+- Bug - Now starting to search Owner Access List, some Identityreferences of Owners have O: prefix (O:S-1-5-...) and we're not handling that yet
+- Bug - Expand-IdentityReference should not call Search-Directory when the account name is an unresolved SID
+- Bug - Get-WellKnownSid repeatedly creating CIM sessions to same destination in domain env? verify still ongoing.
+Add debug output suffix "# For $ComputerName" so debug is easier to read
 - Bug - For a fake group created by New-FakeDirectoryEntry in the Adsi module, in the report its name will end up as an NT Account (CONTOSO\User123).
     - If it is a fake user, its name will correctly appear without the domain prefix (User123)
 - Bug - Fix bug in PlatyPS New-MarkdownHelp with multi-line param descriptions (?and example help maybe affected also?).
     - When provided the same comment-based help as input, Get-Help respects the line breaks but New-MarkdownHelp does not.
     - New-MarkdownHelp generates an inaccurate markdown representation by converting multiple lines to a single line.
     - Declared as wontfix https://github.com/PowerShell/platyPS/issues/314
-    - Need to fix it myself and submit a PR because that makes no sense
+    - Want to fix it myself and submit a PR
     - Until then, workaround is to include markdown syntax in PowerShell comment-based help
     - That is why there are so many extra blank lines and unordered lists in the commented metadata in this script
+- Feature - DNS names should all end in ., NetBIOS names should not.
+- Feature - Use DNS wherever possible.
+Use FQDNs wherever possible.
+Except a -NetBIOS switch to use NetBIOS for brevity in HTML?
+- Feature - Normalize hostname and username capitalization; for example whoami output is all lowercase even if hostname and username are not
+- Feature - \[switch\]$IncludeOwner parameter to support reporting ACL Owners.
+    - Currently we search folders for non-inherited access rules,
+    - To those access rules, we add a simulated FullControl access rule for the Owner to show their effective access
+    - This misses folders with only inherited access rules but a different owner
+    - Solving this will have a significant performance impact
+    - Every ACL of every subfolder will have to be retrieved (even if inheritance is enabled and permissions are identical)
+    - This is why it will be an optional parameter.
 - Feature - List any excluded accounts at the end
-- Feature - Remove all usage of Add-Member to improve performance (create new pscustomobjects instead, nest original object inside)
+- Feature - Remove usage of Add-Member to improve performance (create new pscustomobjects instead, nest original object inside)
-- Feature - Parameter to specify properties to include in report
 - Feature - This script does NOT account for individual file permissions.
 Only folder permissions are considered.
 - Feature - This script does NOT account for share permissions.
 Only NTFS permissions are considered.
 - Feature - Support ACLs from Registry or AD objects
+- Feature - \[string\[\]$Properties parameter to specify properties to include in report
+- Feature - Implement Send-MailKitMessage module
+- Feature - \[hashtable\]$AdsiCredential parameter, key is Adsi server name, value is PSCredential
-- Feature - Parameter to retrieve entire group membership chain
+- Feature - \[switch\]$IncludeGroupChain parameter to retrieve entire group membership chain
-- Feature - Parameter to retrieve entire directory of known directories, cache in memory.
+- Feature - \[switch\]$CacheEntireDirectories parameter to retrieve entire directory of known directories, cache in memory.
 Faster?
 Threshold of n identityreferences where it makes sense?
-- Feature - Implement Send-MailKitMessage module
-- Feature - Normalize hostname and username capitalization; for example whoami output is all lowercase even if hostname and username are not
-- Feature - DNS names should all end in ., NetBIOS names should not.
-- Feature - Use DNS wherever possible.
-Use FQDNs wherever possible.
-Except a -NetBIOS switch to use NetBIOS for brevity in HTML?
+When using option to retrieve entire group tree?

 ## RELATED LINKS